Health & Social Care

 You will develop practical skills in caring, effective methods of communication, how to meet individual needs and how to promote the rights of service users.

 We will encourage you to take responsibility for your own learning.
 This will help prepare you for further study or for progression to direct employment in the health or social care environment.

-- Health and Social Care Values
+- Communication in Health & Social Care

 - The Impact of Nutrition on Health and Wellbeing